 The book that started my passion for Chimamanda’s writing.
 Ever since I read about “Americanah” in an in-flight magazine, I’ve devoured every book I could find written by the Nigerian writer.

-A Nigerian immigrant story about feeling an outsider in the US, but also back home in Lagos once she returns.
+A Nigerian immigrant story about feeling like an outsider in the US, but also back home in Lagos once she returns.
 Characters talk about race, nationality, and many other hot topics.

 “The only reason you say that race was not an issue is because you wish it was not.
 We all wish it was not.
 But it’s a lie.
 I came from a country where race was not an issue; I did not think of myself as black and I only became black when I came to America.
 When you are black in America and you fall in love with a white person, race doesn’t matter when you’re alone together because it’s just you and your love.
 But the minute you step outside, race matters.
 But we don’t talk about it.”